 Math Review During Interterm

-Students have an opportunity during Interterm (every January) to meet with the Math Associate to prepare for spring-semester math courses or exams.
+Students have an opportunity during Interterm (every January) to meet with a Math Associate to prepare for spring-semester math courses or exams.
 For information, students should contact Timothy St. Onge at firstname.lastname@example.org.

 The Mathematics and Statistics Department is pleased to announce that Professors Horton, Liao, and Wagaman and the Statistics Fellows are available for statistical consulting for students (especially thesis writers).
 Consulting can involve help in designing an experiment or study, analyzing or interpreting results, or help in understanding a statistical technique in a journal article, and much more.
 Please contact them to set up an appointment.